• Skip to primary navigation

 These homemade yeast rolls can be made one day and then baked fresh the next morning.
 Homemade cinnamon rolls with cream cheese icing have been a favorite in our home for years now.
 Maybe it's because I don't make them that often so they are extra special when I do make them.
 Or the fact that they are super delicious.

-Cinnamon roll on a grey plate with a fork.
+Cinnamon roll that are topped with cream cheese icing on a grey plate with a fork.

 Even though I have been making them for a while I really wanted to get this delicious recipe just right before sharing them.
 That's where the cream cheese icing comes into play.

-I have made this tasty pastry treats with a powder sugar glaze and they taste great.
+I have made these tasty pastry treats with a powdered sugar glaze and they taste great.
 But the cream cheese frosting~ umm icing ~ is what makes these amazing.
+Not only are these amazing rolls a favorite recipe of ours but so is our pumpkin butter cinnamon rolls.

 Let's roll out that rolling pin and get ready to make these tasty homemade yeast rolls.
 Quick and simple recipes are my jam but sometimes we need to share some classic recipes like cinnamon rolls.